GooFit/GooFit/docs/documentation.md

-The heart of a PDF's organization is its index array, which appears in the arguments to its device-side evaluation function as `unsigned int* indices`.
-The index array stores the position of the parameters of the PDF within the global parameter array; this allows different PDFs to share the same parameters, as in two Gaussians with a common mean.
+The heart of a PDF's organization is its index array, which appears in the arguments to its device-side evaluation function as `ParameterContainer &pc`.
+The `ParameterContainer` contains pointers to arrays containing PDF specific information.
+This allows for different PDFs to share the same parameters, as in two Gaussians with a common mean.
 It also stores the position of the event variables, sometimes called observables, within the event array passed to the evaluation function; this is the argument `fptype* evt`.
+The ParameterContainer also contains any constants and normalisation factors used within the PDF's normalisation or evaluation.

-The index array is created by the constructor of a PDF class; in particular, the constructor should call `registerParameter` so as to obtain the global indices of its parameters, store these numbers in a `vector<unsigned int>` (conventionally called `pindices`), and pass this `vector` to `initialize`.
+Since each class will contain its 4 arrays of information, these arrays are populated by the constructor of a PDF class; in particular, the constructor should call `registerParameter` to add a given `Variable` that will be tracked by MINUIT and update the current value.
+Internally, these numbers are stored in a
+`vector<Variable>` (called `parametersList`).
+The `registerParameter` function will return the index, which can be used for debugging purposes as the index returned will be the same index used in the device function to acquire the same value.
 The PDF constructor should also call `registerObservable` on each of the event variables it depends on.

-The `initialize` method constructs the array that is used on the GPU side, which consists of four parts.
-First is stored the number of parameters, which is equal to the size of the `pindices vector`.
-Next come the indices of the parameters, in the order they were put into `pindices`.
-Then comes the number of observables, and finally the indices of the observables, again in the order they were registered.
+The method used for the indices arrays favors using more memory to have more memory-coherent reads.
+GooFit v2.1 and below favored re-using memory as much as possible, which requires a larger amount of reads.
+This method is used to provide better GPU performance.

+The `initialize` method configures the PDF to use a negative log-likelihood fit if no fit is provided, and will configure the global metric taker to use this type of fit for the given PDF.
+The `initialize` method will also help the system determine the number of values used for the given fit.

 An example may be useful at this point.
 Consider the simple Gaussian PDF
 constructor: